-Silicon Valley Bank predicts a 2017 cure for the health tech investment doldrums
+Silicon Valley Bank predicts a 2017 cure for the healthtech investment doldrums

 ChargePoint ups the fast charging ante

 Things are looking up for biotech and health device startups wanting to cash in on VC dollars or go public this year.
-According to Silicon Valley Bank’s latest report on healthcare investments and exits, a conservative 2016 has set 2017 up for a hearty boom.
+According to Silicon Valley Bank’s latest report on healthcare investments and exits, a conservative 2016 has set up 2017 for a hearty boom.

-Though biopharma M&A activity declined slightly last year and IPOs declined more than 30 percent, according to the report, biopharma has kept pace with tech investments across all sectors since 2013 and about 28-32 biopharma IPO deals are predicted to occur in 2017.
-While, that’s still down from the 62 deals seen in 2015, it’s about the same as 2016, which saw 29 IPOs in the first 11 months.
+Though biopharma M&A activity declined slightly last year and IPOs declined more than 30 percent, according to the report, biopharma has kept pace with tech investments across all sectors since 2013, and about 28-32 biopharma IPO deals are predicted to occur in 2017.
+While that’s still down from the 62 deals seen in 2015, it’s about the same as 2016, which saw 29 IPOs in the first 11 months.

-And, according to SVB’s managing director for the healthcare division Jon Norris, medical devices are also going to see a healthy market this next year.
+And, according to Jon Norris, SVB’s managing director for the healthcare division, medical devices are also going to see a healthy market this next year.
 Norris expects device IPOs to double this year and says device M&A activity, which was relatively weak last year, is likely to get on a sturdier footing and include some early-stage acquisitions.

 “While overall exits declined in 2016, we expect to see a significant number of M&A transactions and a continued IPO window in line with recent activity as we enter the new year,” said Norris.
 “Robust investor fundraising activity in the past year also highlights the health of the market, and we believe the healthcare sector remains vibrant as it enters 2017.”

-Just who’s going to snap up who remains to be seen and we’ll be sure to inform you as soon as we get wind of it, but the report falls in line with an earlier Rock Health report, which focuses more on the consumer adoption side, showing an uptick in wearables and other health monitoring devices (a quarter of Americans now own one) but also more interest in telemedicine (use went up by 22% in 2016).
+Just who’s going to snap up who remains to be seen and we’ll be sure to inform you as soon as we get wind of it, but the report falls in line with an earlier Rock Health report, which focuses more on the consumer adoption side, showing an uptick in wearables and other health monitoring devices (a quarter of Americans now own one) but also more interest in telemedicine (use went up by 22 percent in 2016).

 That’s not necessarily an indicator of future prospects, however, as it can take time for investors to catch up with consumer interests.